The Outback Way

 The route provides a land link between the ports of Fremantle, Darwin, Cairns, Townsville, Mackay, Gladstone, Brisbane, Adelaide and Port Augusta and can provide productivity improvements for Australian goods distribution for local and export markets.

 Currently only 1100 kilometres of the Highway are sealed and OHDC is working with local, State and Federal Governments to encourage the upgrading of the highway to a sealed National standard.
-Negotiations are continuing to secure funds for the project.
+The Federal Government May 2014 budget committed $33M to the project over the next three financial years (2014-15, 2015-16, 2016-17) and negotiations are continuing to secure further funds.